 You can delete the IAM Role at any time to prevent Send With SES from accessing your AWS Account.

 It is highly recommended you create a separate AWS Account exclusively for Send With SES.
-This way you can be sure that any resource launched within this AWS Account have been provisioned by Send With SES.
+This way you can be sure that any resource launched within this AWS Account has been provisioned by Send With SES.